 1000 (22nd June)

-A son, Robert was born to Richard II, Duke of Normandy and Judith of Brittany.
+Robert the Magnificent was born to Richard II, Duke of Normandy and Judith of Brittany.
 He was the couple’s second son, his elder brother Richard had been born around 998.
-Robert became known as The Magnificent.

 Robert’s aunt, Emma of Normandy, her husband Aethelred the Unready and their children Edward, Alfred and Godgifu returned to England after Sweyn Forkbeard died.

-Robert’s cousins Edward, Alfred and Godgifu returned to the Norman court after King Cnut
+Edward, Alfred and Godgifu, Robert’s cousins, returned to the Norman court after King Cnut

 took the throne of England.